fkohl04/framework-performance/README.md

 Let's think about a possible setup which we can use to compare the performance of different frameworks.

-Applications of distributed system are often part of complex service structures.
+Applications of distributed systems are often part of complex service structures.
 It is very common that a service uses a database, calls other services that are under our control (Internal Dependency), but also uses endpoints from third parties which we do not have control over and which can be very slow (External Dependency).
-We always have to mind that when measuring the performance of a deployed application we are also measuring all systems the application relies on.
+We always have to keep in mind that when measuring the performance of a deployed application we are also measuring all systems the application relies on.

 ![](./assets/ExampleForComplexSystem.png)